Health & Wellness: “The Mom Activist”

 -44th U.S. President Barack Obama

 Christine Michel Carter’s purpose-driven mission is rooted in health & wellness.
 As “the global mom activist” for the past decade, Christine Michel Carter has had one mission.
 Her mission is to give working mothers around the world positive, insightful content to make them feel confident and understood.
+Motherhood is one of the most transformative experiences in a woman’s life; it has a cascading effect on her personal and professional relationships.
 Regardless of the title, it’s important for society to understand that ALL mothers are in fact, working mothers.
 Changing the narrative will help moms reduce their stress, raise loving children and thus… change the world.

 Global Social Impact For Moms